Bylaws of the College Broadcasters, Inc.

 3.8.
 Compensation for the Directors.
 Directors shall serve without salary, honorarium, or other payment for their services, unless otherwise stipulated in these bylaws.
 Each Director shall, however, be entitled to receive from the Association reimbursement for the reasonable expenses incurred in the performance of his or her duties.
 Such reimbursement shall be limited to actual, documented expenses and must be in accordance with an annual financial budget approved by a majority of the Directors.

 Article 4: ELECTION OF DIRECTORS

 4.1.
 Election Date.
 The date of the election of the Directors shall be set and an invitation to submit nominees shall be announced by the Directors on April 15 or the first business day thereafter.
 The nomination period shall be open for not less than thirty (30) days.
-Such announcement shall be deemed to be given when deposited in the United States mail, with postage thereon prepaid, directed to each Station Member in good standing at its address as it appears on the record of the Members.
+Such announcement shall be deemed to be given when deposited in the United States mail, with postage thereon prepaid, directed to each Media Member in good standing at its address as it appears on the record of the Members.
 Said election shall take place no earlier than thirty (30) days and no later than fourteen (14) days prior to the annual convention described elsewhere in the Bylaws. (amended 7/02)